tenacityteam/tenacity/README.md

 Downloads for these versions can be found on the [Audacity website](https://www.audacityteam.org/download/).
 If you're looking for support regarding these versions, it may be worth consulting [Audacity's forum](https://forum.audacityteam.org/) or [Audacity's wiki](https://wiki.audacityteam.org/).

+## Communities and Discussion

+**NOTE**: All official discussions and community channels are subject to our [Code of Conduct](CODE_OF_CONDUCT.md).

+We have an official Lemmy community over at https://programing.dev/c/tenacity.
+Come join us over there!
+Alternatively, for general discussion about Tenacity, you can send an email to ~tenacity/tenacity-discuss@lists.sr.ht.
+For archives, visit https://lists.sr.ht/~tenacity/tenacity-discuss.

+For realtime communication, we have [a Matrix room](https://matrix.to/#/!tenacity2:matrix.org) and an [IRC channel](https://web.libera.chat/gamja/?channels=#tenacity).
+We are more active on Matrix, but there might be some users willing to answer you on IRC.

 ## Building

 Build instructions for Tenacity are available in the [BUILDING.md file](BUILDING.md).